 As the previous winner of Canstar Blue’s award for small business electricity, EnergyAustralia knows a thing or two about delivering top business products.
 Its offers include the Everyday Saver, the Flexi Saver and the Rate Fix.
 Rates, fees and discounts vary across different locations, so be sure to check EnergyAustralia’s price fact sheets for more details.

 AGL’s set of business electricity plans are similar to those offered by Origin and EnergyAustralia.
 Its plan range includes the Business Savers, Business Everyday and Business Fixed.
-The first two are variable rate contracts with guaranteed discounts, while the third product is a fixed two-year deal.
+The first two are variable rate contracts with guaranteed discounts, while the third product is a two-year deal.

 AGL, Origin Energy and EnergyAustralia only retail electricity to businesses in Qld, NSW, Vic, SA and ACT.
 Energy markets outside of these areas face tighter regulation and subsequently fewer suppliers.